raspberrypilearning/from-me-to-you/en/step_5.md

 **Tip:** It's ok to change your mind, but always be clear about what you are aiming for.

 --- task ---
 What is your next step?
 It might be to add more code to your sprite.
 It might be to add code to another sprite.
-It might be to record a sound or paint a new costume.
+It might be to record a sound or create a new costume in the Paint editor.

 Are you stuck for ideas?
-Don't forget to look at step 3: [Investigate](https://projects.raspberrypi.org/en/projects/from-me-to-you/2){:target=”_blank”} and **See inside** some projects.
+Don't forget to look at step 3: [Get inspiration](https://projects.raspberrypi.org/en/projects/from-me-to-you/2){:target="_blank"} and **See inside** some projects.

 If you have finished or don't have much time left, then move on to the next step to share your digital card.